SymfonyCasts/symfony7/sfcasts/installing-doctrine.md

 Yo friends!
 It's time for episode 3 of our Symfony 7 series.
 And this is an *exciting* one because we're bringing our app to life with a database.
-We don't *need* any new libraries to do this, but be because it's awesome and smells like cookies, we'll use a library called Doctrine.
+We don't *need* any new libraries to do this, but because it's awesome and smells like cookies, we'll use a library called Doctrine.
 And while Doctrine and Symfony _are_ separate projects, they fit together like quantum entangled particles.
 Spooky action at a distance, baby!

 I'm Kevin, and I'll be your starship captain on this journey.
+Engage!
 I've always wanted to say that.
-Engage!

-To adventure with me through database space, download the course code and follow the setup guide in `README.md`.
-The last step, which I already did, is to run
+To adventure with me through database space, download the course code and follow the setup guide in the `README.md`.
+The last step, which I already did, is to run:

 ```terminal
 symfony serve -d